Periodontics & Implant Surgery

 • Dental laminate or ceramic veneer is a porcelain material placed on the tooth as a thin layer and coating.
 It improves the tooth’s appearance, covers the color, shape, and distance between the teeth, and corrects the smile design.

 • Dental laminates are highly durable, providing a beautiful smile that can last many years.
+Because they are generally more biocompatible with gingival tissues.

 Is Composite Veneer or Dental Laminate Better?

 • Composite veneers and dental laminates can effectively cover tooth imperfections, giving you uniform, white, and shiny teeth.
+The ideal choice depends not only on esthetics but also on periodontal factors such as gum health, tissue thickness, and the presence of a gummy smile.

 Aspect Composite Veneers Dental Laminates